Local user management Configuration

 There are two ways in which you can create a password for a new user in RBFS:

-1. Configuring hashed password
+1. Creating hashed password

-2. Configuring plain-text password
+2. Creating plain-text password

-Configuring Hashed Password
+Creating Hashed Password

 You can verify the integrity of your password using hashed passwords.
 When a user is present in the configuration but a "password hashed text" is not present, the password authentication is considered disabled for that specific user.

 Three predefined roles include supervisor, operator, and reader. supervisor is the default password for the role supervisor.
 For the 'operator' and 'reader' roles, there is no default password.
-Use the system users supervisor command to disable the default supervisor password.

 To create a password hashed text and authenticate the new user, perform the following steps: